 Mosque of Amr Ibn Al Aas

 The Amr Ibn Alas Mosque, which was constructed in 642 A.D., is the earliest mosque ever constructed, not only in Egypt but also in all of Africa.
-Nothing of the original structure survives since it has undergone considerable rebuilding over the ages.
+Nothing of the original structure survives since it has undergone considerable rebuilding throughout the years.

 The Hanging Church

-One of Egypt’s earliest churches, having been built in the third century AD.
+It was built in the third century AD, making it one of Egypt’s oldest churches.
 The Hanging Church gave this church its name since it was constructed over the Babylon Fortress.

 Synagogue of Ben Ezra